-This image is realistic in depicting how Jackie reached out across the back of the presidential limousine as her husband was shot (while Special Agent Clint Hill rushed to her aid), as captured in the famous Zapruder film of the event:
+This image is realistic in depicting how Jackie Kennedy reached out across the back of the presidential limousine as her husband was shot (while Special Agent Clint Hill rushed to her aid), as captured in the famous Zapruder film of the event:

-But although the picture may be realistic, it isn’t real: No reporter or onlooker was in a position to have taken a shot like the one at the head of this page, from the vantage point of the roadway right alongside the presidential limousine.
-This photograph was taken in conjunction with a re-enactment of the assassination staged for The Trial of Lee Harvey Oswald, a two-part ABC television movie produced in 1977.
+Although the picture at the head of this page may be realistic, it isn’t real: No reporter or onlooker was in a position to have taken a shot like that, from the vantage point of the roadway, right alongside the presidential limousine.
+This photograph was taken in conjunction with a reenactment of the assassination staged for "The Trial of Lee Harvey Oswald", a two-part ABC television movie produced in 1977.

 Secret Service agent Clinton Hill (stuntman Larry Hill) rushes to get Jacqueline Kennedy (actress Christine Rose) back into the car after her husband President John F. Kennedy (actor Don Gazzaway) was shot by an assassin.
 The action was all part of a made for TV reenactment movie being filmed in Dallas.
 (UPI Photo/Files)